Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Results

 \subsection{Phase Offsets and Relative Amplitude}

-We use our light curve fits to estimate the phase offset and the phase curve relative amplitude.
-The phase offset is defined as the orbital phase of the brightest location of the light curve relative to the sub-stellar point.
-To first order, it is the longitude of the hot-spot \citep{Schwartz2017}.
+We use our light-curve fits to estimate the phase offset and the phase curve relative amplitude.
+The phase offset is defined as the orbital phase of the brightest location of the light-curve relative to the substellar point.
+To first order, it is the longitude of the hot spot \citep{Schwartz2017}.
 Positive phase offsets correspond to an eastward shift (i.e., maximum flux occurs before mid-eclipse), while negative offsets indicate a westward location.
 Meanwhile, the phase curve relative amplitude is the normalized amplitude between the maximum flux and the minimum flux (i.e., $(F_{\rm max} - F_{\rm min})/F_{\rm max}$).
 This metric serves as a proxy for the day–night temperature contrast; for example, a relative amplitude of 1 would indicate that one hemisphere emits no detectable flux.
 Such measurements offer critical insight into the energy balance and heat redistribution in the planetary atmosphere \citep{Cowan2012, Schwartz2015}.